• Skip to primary navigation

 Using chalk pastels and glue is always a fun art activity for kids!
 Take a look at these beautiful chalk pastel sunflowers for another fun idea.

-We love creating and exploring with different art supplies and techniques.
+We love creating and exploring different art supplies and techniques.
 If you are looking for more art projects to try, take a look at our ultimate collection of amazing art projects for kids!

-More art projects you will love
+More art projects kids will love

 Paint a Stunning Van Gogh Masterpiece Using Forks